ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-kinnear-webtransport-http2.md

 * Both client and server can create a bidirectional or unidirectional stream using a new HTTP/2 extension frame (WT_STREAM)
-* A datagram can be sent using a a new HTTP/2 extension frame WT_DATAGRAM.
+* A datagram can be sent using a new HTTP/2 extension frame WT_DATAGRAM.

-An WebTransport session is terminated when the CONNECT stream that created it is closed.
+A WebTransport session is terminated when the CONNECT stream that created it is closed.

 # Session Establishment